How Can I Overcome the Stigma of Suboxone and MOUD Treatment?

 • Our criminal justice system does not rely on medical judgment in the treatment of opioid use disorders.
 For example, people in prison are rarely given buprenorphine like they would be given medications for other medical conditions.

-Buprenorphine is not a replacement drug
+Buprenorphine is not simply a “replacement drug”

 A common argument against MOUD treatment with Suboxone is that buprenorphine merely trades one drug for another.
 The truth is, while Suboxone is a type of opioid, it is not a simple 1-for-1 swap with full agonist opioids because its effects are very different: